theo-armour/agenda/2-3-peeps-folders/phyllis-wedvick.md

 # Phyllis Wedvick

+## 2025-07-08

+I woke up this morning with the same panic and the sense that Peer is missing that has been present since he entered the hospital and then died.
+This was never supposed to happen or that is what I believed.

+Your message has warmth and understanding of the challenge I face each day.
+I am grateful.

+***

+What you believed then, what you understand now, What was supposed to happen, what didn't happen, what did happen.

+I can feel all of these thoughts running through your mind.
+And then I can see you getting outside  of your thoughts and and quietly observing your thoughts running around.
+And then, poof, your are transported back inside and it all gets complicated again.

+***

+The panic when you wake up, that sense of him being missing - I can only imagine how that hits you each morning.
+It's so hard when your heart hasn't caught up to what your mind knows.

+You're right that this wasn't supposed to happen.
+That belief made sense then, and the shock of it still makes sense now.

+I'm thinking of you as you navigate each day with this impossible absence.

 ## 2025-07-07

 >> Very tough night with little sleep.
 Not much to say or write this morning.